hipay/hipay-fullservice-sdk-demandware/readme.md

 ## Features

 - Allows your customers to check out with a **wide variety of payment methods**: international credit and debit cards (**Visa**, **MasterCard**, **American Express**, **Maestro**, etc.), real-time banking, e-wallets, etc.
-- Offers **Multiple integration options**: redirection to the HiPay Fullservice hosted payment page, iFrame integration or the Direct payment API for a complete custom integration.
+- Offers **multiple integration options**: redirection to the HiPay Fullservice hosted payment page, iFrame integration or the Direct payment API for a complete custom integration.
 - Enables merchants to **configure specific rules for the use of 3-D Secure**.
 These rules can be edited or deleted at any time.
-- Ensures Automatic cancellation: **pending orders are automatically cancelled if not completed** within 30 minutes.
+- Ensures automatic cancellation: **pending orders are automatically cancelled if not completed** within 30 minutes.

 ## License